-Any in-person events for Registered Student Organizations (RSO's) or the Cornish Student Senate must be proposed through the RSO event planning form and approved by the Dean of Student Affairs.
-The Dean of Student Affairs will make decisions based on the current guidelines provided by the state of Washington and the College's current health and safety protocols.
+Registered Student Organizations (RSO's) and Cornish Student Senate are approved only for virtual meetings/events.
+No field trips or travel will be approved until further notice.
+Any in-person events for groups must be proposed through the RSO event planning form and approved by the Dean of Student Affairs.
+The Dean of Student Affairs will make decisions based on the current guidelines provided by the state of Washington.